openimis/master-version/docs/user_manual.rst

   B. Insurees Panel

   The Insurees Panel displays a list of the insurees within the family/group.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image113`).
+  The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image115`).
 The leftmost record contains a hyperlink which if clicked, re-directs the user to the insuree record for editing or detailed viewing.

-  .. _image113:
+  .. _image115:
   .. figure:: /img/user_manual/image89.png
     :align: center

-    `Image 113 - Selected record (blue), hovered records (yellow) – Insurees Panel`
+    `Image 115 - Selected record (blue), hovered records (yellow) – Insurees Panel`

   In the Insurees Panel, action buttons allow to add, edit and delete insurees belonging to the family/group.

-  .. _image114:
+  .. _image116:
   .. figure:: /img/user_manual/image90.png
     :align: center

+    `Image 116`

 ..